 Saul Alinsky, one of the founders of modern broad-based community organising in the US, trained thousands of people to take power and win real victories.
 He had an Iron Rule, ‘Never do for others what they can do for themselves.’
 It’s the Iron Rule because it should never be broken, which is easier said than done!
+We can start by seeking to learn from each other, and this is a place to do just that.

 All writers contribute in a personal capacity, however, most of us work at the home of community organising in the UK – Citizens UK.